IRS Form 8615 Instructions

 How do I complete IRS Form 8615?

 We’ll walk through this one-page tax form, step by step.
-There are 3 parts, not including the taxpayer information fields at the top of the form.
+There are 3 parts, not including the taxpayer information fields at the top of the form:

-Let’s start at the top.
+Let’s start at the top with the taxpayer information fields.

 Taxpayer information